sfc-gh-apanda/poc_dbt_projects_honeywell_ps_india/SNOWSIGHT_DASHBOARD_QUERIES.md

         -- Extract model name from test node_id SPLIT_PART(SPLIT_PART(node_id, '.', 4), '_', 1) as model_name,
         COUNT(DISTINCT node_id) as test_count,
-        SUM(CASE WHEN status = 'pass' THEN 1 ELSE 0 END) as passed,
+        SUM(CASE WHEN status = 'SUCCESS' THEN 1 ELSE 0 END) as passed,
-        SUM(CASE WHEN status = 'fail' THEN 1 ELSE 0 END) as failed,
+        SUM(CASE WHEN status = 'FAIL' THEN 1 ELSE 0 END) as failed,
         SUM(CASE WHEN status = 'warn' THEN 1 ELSE 0 END) as warned
-    FROM DBT_ARTIFACTS.TEST_EXECUTIONS
+    FROM EDW.DBT_MONITORING.TEST_EXECUTIONS
     WHERE run_started_at >= DATEADD(day, -7, CURRENT_DATE())
     GROUP BY model_name
 )